OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/service-chaining-as-path-retain.rst

 attribute.
 AS path is a sequence of autonomous systems that network packets traverse.
 By default, the AS path is nullified while leaking routes from the source to the destination network in a service chain.
-Starting with Tungsten Fabric Release 2011, you can configure the AS path to be retained in the routes re-originated from the destination VN to the source VN in a service chain.
+Starting with OpenSDN Release 2011, you can configure the AS path to be retained in the routes re-originated from the destination VN to the source VN in a service chain.
 You also have the ability to enable or disable the path retention for selected service chains.